tbrumbaugh5396/my-amazing-programming-language/README.md

 - Universe hierarchy
 - Graded / quantitative resource algebra
 - Deterministic replay semantics
-- Optional Homotopy Type Theory (HoTT) layer
+- Homotopy Type Theory (HoTT) layer using univalence and isomorphism

 The system is built on a **Typed Capability Calculus (TCC)**.